 Academic Advisors are located in the lower level of the Mother St. James Memorial Building.
 If you have a scheduled appointment, please wait for your Advisor in the waiting area on the lower level.
 If you have to cancel your appointment, call 519-858-5151 or email email@example.com.

-*As of Wednesday March 18, 2020 at 5pm EST the Advisors are meeting with students either through phone, Skype, or Zoom.
+*As of Wednesday March 18, 2020 at 5pm EST the Advisors are meeting with students through phone appointments ONLY.

 Official letters of verification for enrollment, graduation, study permits, R.E.S.P.s, etc. can be requested online here.

 Academic Accommodation is provided for evaluations that are worth 10% or more of your final grade.
 Students can fill out the accommodation form(s) at The Hive.
 Students are required to bring in a valid piece of documentation to submit with their request.
 For more information about what types of documentation are accepted please see the chart below.

 For extenuating circumstances, Academic Advisors can grant academic accommodations based on compassionate grounds.
 For more information, please arrange an appointment with your Academic Advisor through The Hive.

 What is the process for receiving Academic Accommodation?